Red O Restaurant Mexican Cuisine by Rick Bayless

 RED O’s menu features both authentic Mexican and lighter California-style dishes.
 The “Bright Bites” section includes a selection of Ceviches and Tostaditas, while the “Savory Snacks” section features various Sopes, Queso Fundidos, Taquitos, and Tamales.
 The “Cazuelas for Soft Tacos” portion of the menu highlights a variety of regional Mexican flavors for making your own soft tacos, and the “Enchiladas & Tacos al Carbon” category focuses on a few classic offerings that are the cornerstone of Mexican cuisine.
 The centerpiece of Bayless’s menu is “Mexico’s Celebrated Seven,” which includes his take on iconic dishes, such as Pollo en Mole Poblano and Cochinita Pibil.

-RED O’s bold, dramatic décor includes custom furniture and accents arranged in an open floor plan, enabling one to survey it in its entirety from almost any spot in the restaurant, with each space flowing seamlessly to the next.
-A dining courtyard, crowned by two 14-foot chandeliers hand made by Mexican artisans, is surrounded by massive garage doors that open to Melrose Avenue on one side, and the main dining room on the other.
-A 14-foot communal table made of solid walnut and bronze sits in the main dining room alongside a bar surrounded by handmade leather swings in which guests can gently sway while enjoying wine, tequila, or cocktails.
-Across the room, a sofa-style banquette sits underneath a wall adorned with over 400 brass bells, with a semi-private dining room tucked into another corner.
-A distinctive glass tequila tunnel, showcasing an extensive selection of premium spirits, winds from the dining room to RED O’s Tequila Lounge.
-Here, guests can sit at the bar made from boulders underneath the canopy of a palm tree, adjacent to a small pool filled with floating candles, or venture outside onto the newly renovated exterior Garden Patio, sheltered by 5′ hedges on the sidewalk of Melrose Ave.
+RED O’s bold, dramatic décor includes custom furniture, imported mosaic stone flooring with accents adorning an open floor plan, enabling one to capture the uniqueness in its entirety from almost anywhere in the restaurant.
+Our Atrium, crowned by two 14-foot hand-blown glass chandeliers by Mexican artisans, is surrounded by retractable glass walls that open up to Melrose Avenue, including a 25 foot open air ceiling above.
+Across the room, sofa-style seating sits underneath a wall of over 400 brass bells, with a semi-private dining banquette deck above.
+A distinctive glass tequila tunnel, showcasing an extensive selection of limited edition premium spirits connects the dining room to RED O’s Tequila Lounge.
+Here, guests can sit at the bar made of boulders underneath the canopy of a palm tree, or venture outside onto the newly renovated exterior Garden Patio, lined with succulents imported from Mexico along the sidewalk of Melrose Ave.